ToshioCP/Gtk4-tutorial/gfm/sec24.md

 The purpose of the variable is to find appropriate `MAX_STACK_SIZE`.
 It will be unnecessary in the future version if the stack is implemented with better data structure and memory allocation.

-The runtime routine push data to the stack when it executes a procedure call node.
+The runtime routine push data to the stack when it executes a node of a procedure call.
+(The type of the node is `N_procedure_call`.)

 ~~~
 dp drawline (angle, distance) { ... ... ... }